Winds-Studio/Leaf/README.md

 ## Features
  - Fork of [Gale](https://github.com/GaleMC/Gale) for better performance.
- - Allow all characters as username, including Chinese and other characters.
+ - Allowing all characters as username, including Chinese and other characters.
- - Allow to connect to backend server without enabling bunngecord mode under Proxy.
+ - Allowing players connect to backend server through proxy without enabling bunngecord mode.
- - Disable expired chat warning.
+ - Allowing players use tripwire dupe.
+ - Disabling the UseItemOnPacket Too Far check.
+ - Update all dependencies to the latest.
+ - Some Purpur patches.
  - ...

 ## Contact